M2 Bradley: M2

-The M2 was the basic production model, first fielded in 1981.
-The M2 can be identified by its standard TOW missile system, steel laminate armor, and 500 hp Cummins VT903 engine with HMPT-500 Hydro-mechanical transmission.
+The M2 was the basic production model, designed to carry 10 person teams, first fielded in 1981.
+The M2 can be identified by its standard TOW missile system, steel laminate armor, and 500 hp Cummins VT903 engine with HMPT-500 hydromechanical transmission.
 Basic features included an integrated sight unit for the M242 25 mm gun, and thermal imaging system.
 The M2 was amphibious with the use of a "swim barrier" or "flotation screen" and was transportable by C-141 Starlifter and C-5 Galaxy aircraft.
 All M2 vehicles have been upgraded to improved standards.
 The M2 armor protects the vehicle through a full 360 degrees against 14.5 mm armor-piercing incendiary (API) ammunition.

 The turret was offset to the right to maximize the room in the passenger compartment.
 Six infantry soldiers for dismounted fighting were held in the passenger compartment.
 Vision for the troops was provided through three periscopes placed between the rear ramp and the cargo hatch just behind the turret, as well as two periscopes on each side of the hull above the side firing ports.
 The passenger compartment held up to five TOW or Dragon missile reloads.
 The side and rear hull armor consisted of two 0.25 in steel plates one inch apart and 3.5 in away from the aluminum armor.
 The hull top, bottom, and front consisted of 5083 aluminum armor, and 0.357 in steel armor was added to the front third of the hull bottom to increase mine protection.

 M3

-The M3 Bradley CFV is very similar to the M2 Bradley IFV (Infantry Fighting Vehicle) and is fielded with the same two-man 25mm Bushmaster Cannon turret with the coaxial 7.62mm machine gun.
+The M3 Bradley CFV is very similar to the M2 Bradley IFV (Infantry Fighting Vehicle) and is fielded with the same two-man 25 mm Bushmaster cannon turret with the coaxial 7.62 mm machine gun.
 It only varies from the M2 in a few subtle ways and by role.
 The M3 is classified as an armored reconnaissance and scout vehicle and does away with the firing ports found in the M2 series.
-The M3 carries more TOW missiles as well as more ammunition for its 25mm and 7.62mm guns.
+The M3 carries more TOW missiles as well as more ammunition for its 25 mm and 7.62 mm guns.